GEORGE MASON LAW & ECONOMICS CENTER

 Park City, UT

-The Institute is primarily a course about law, not “Law & Economics”.
-It is carefully designed to provide academic economists with an overview of the American legal system.
-The course is directed to scholars with little or no previous legal education; emphasis is placed on those legal issues that are most appropriate for economic analysis.
+The Institute was primarily a course about law, not “Law & Economics”.
+It was carefully designed to provide academic economists with an overview of the American legal system.
+The course was directed to scholars with little or no previous legal education; emphasis was placed on those legal issues that are most appropriate for economic analysis.

 More than 370 economics and business professors worldwide have attended the Law Institute.
 Alumni credit the Institute with providing them with insights leading to new research, new courses and new alliances with law and other professors.